akshatjain02/AutoWish/README.md

 # AutoWish
-AutoWish is an automation script which wishes all your facebook friends who have their birthday today by posting 'Happy birthday' (customizable) on their facebook walls.
+AutoWish is an automation script which wishes 'Happy birthday' to all your facebook friends who have their birthday today by posting on their facebook timelines.

-It uses Selenium Webdriver to create a browser object and login to your facebook ID after you enter your login credentials as input when prompted for.
+It uses Selenium WebDriver to create a browser object and login to your facebook ID after you enter your login credentials as input when prompted for.

 The script runs on python3